abhivermanit/Data-Architecture---Cloud/Azure Detailed.md

 Benefits:
 Balanced Load: Helps prevent any single node from becoming a bottleneck.
 Improved Performance: Queries can be processed in parallel across multiple nodes, speeding up data retrieval.
-In short, hash distribution helps manage data efficiently in a distributed database system(type of database that is spread across multiple locations or servers)!
+In short, hash distribution helps manage data efficiently in a distributed database system(a type of database that is spread across multiple locations or servers)!

--

-**Round-robin Distribution**
+**Round-Robin Distribution**
 - Ideal for temporary staging tables or data loads.

 - Distributes rows evenly across all distributions without computing hashes.